Víctor Eusa Razquin: Works (overview)

 Eusa was professionally active between 1920 and 1973; throughout this period he was engaged in around 560 projects, some 80 to 120 every decade, though his most productive period ranged from the mid-1920s to the early-1950s.
 Except his juvenile drawings and few designs which for one reason or another remained on paper, almost all were completed as finished constructions; they ranged from massive buildings or entire living quarters to sepulchral family mausoleums or minor refurbishments of existing buildings.
 He delivered most of the projects as independent, contracted-out architect.
 However, during two spells he worked as self-governmental employee.
 In 1937-1941 Eusa acted as provisional municipal architect of the city of Pamplona; in 1945-1962 he held the post of official provincial architect of Diputación Foral de Navarra.
-Around 320 of his projects are related to Pamplona, many in the district known as II Ensanche; he is so much associated with the city that some authors name him “el Gaudí de Pamplona”.
+Around 320 of his projects are related to Pamplona, many in the district known as Segundo Ensanche; he is so much associated with the city that some authors name him “el Gaudí de Pamplona”.
 Most of the remaining constructions are located in Navarre and undertakings beyond his native region are very few.
 Some 40 of his works were contracted by the Navarrese Diputación Foral, around 15 by the Pamplona town hall, around 30 by other ayuntamientos (mostly in Navarre), and around 30 by religious orders.
 Among Eusa's private or commercial customers the one which stands out is Caja de Ahorros de Navarra (around 60 projects); further 400 contracts were signed with other business entities, various institutions and numerous private individuals.

 Present-day historian divides Eusa's works into 13 categories.
 Some 65 projects covered multi-family residential buildings; some were grouped in entire housing developments, e.g. as council estates.
 Around 60 designs were related to single-family estates, ranging from modest urban houses to prestigious villas to imposing rural properties.
 Around 25 projects are categorized as public educational establishments, including crèches, various types of schools or entire compounds known as “colonia escolar”.
 Around 20 works are related to schooling institutions managed by religious orders, including colegios, gymnasiums or seminars.
 Constructions serving strictly religious purposes amount to some 35: they range from chapels to monuments, monasteries, churches and even hermitages.
 There are some 55 sepulchral projects, especially family mausoleums; they include also military pantheons, monuments, crematoria or general cemetery designs.
 Constructions intended for health and related services are clinics, elderly wards, sanatoria, charity establishments and hospitals (around 20).
 Some 30 projects designed for travel & leisure industry cover hotels, casinos, cinemas, tennis clubs, concert halls or tourist shelters.
 Administrative and other institutional projects include municipal houses, town halls and exposition halls (around 15).
 Contracts with banks and other financial institutions amount to around 75, from headquarters of major insurance or bank companies to branch offices.
 Other commercial projects cover bars, workshops, garages, service stations, retail or service premises (around 20).
 Finally, general urban projects include parks, gardens, bus stations, plazas, viewpoints, monuments, a tunnel and a bridge.